vellerefond/project-ring/README.md

  - #### Adding/renaming/removing a project to/in/from the project ring:

     - **_Add_** adds the current project to the project ring using as an alias, by default, the basename part or its path.
-The resources currently saved are the project's path (obviously :-) ), the tree view state (e.g., which folders are expanded) and the open buffers (files) at the time of the invokation, minus the empty default files that Atom creates (empty, _untitled_ files).
+The resources currently saved are the project's path (obviously :-) ), the tree view state (e.g., which folders are expanded) and the open files at the time of the invokation, minus the empty default files that Atom creates (empty, _untitled_ files).
 Using this command again updates all the resources of the project using the same alias.

     - **_Add As_** functions exactly the same way as **_Add_** but instead of using the default project alias, an input field pops up that allows you to enter the desired alias.
 Invoking the same command again simply gives the opportunity to refresh the project's state in the ring and to change its alias at the same time.